 3. A Large Hammock

 Loved by children and parents alike, the perfect lounging summer evening in a hammock is arguably one of the best ways to spend your time.
 When fitted in a shaded area between two trees, a hammock can suddenly become a relaxing oasis to unwind.

 To make this extra child safe, ensure the space between the hammock and the ground is about a metre or so so they can get off and on safely.

-4. A Veg Patch
+4. A Vegetable Patch

 A great way to engage your children in gardening is by giving them their own vegetable patch, especially as an activity you can enjoy together during the school holidays.
 Begin by choosing your fruit and veggies based on the space and available sunlight in your garden as there will be different requirements for each.
 If you’re worried about your child losing interest quickly, keep a supply of decorations nearby, such as pebbles and driftwood fencing, which they can use to decorate their patch.
-A miniature watering can will also help keep them engaged and enjoying the fruits of your labour.
+A miniature watering can will also help keep them engaged and enjoying the fruits of your labor.